Glory Hole at SPRING/BREAK

 Glory Hole.
 What imagery do those words inspire?
 Most of you are thinking dirty thoughts right now, and that is just fine.
 Curators 1985 and Kelsey & Rémy Bennett presented a group exhibition with the same name at this year’s SPRING/BREAK Art Show at the historic Moynihan Station.

-While the term “glory hole” has a pretty singular meaning, which you can search on Urban Dictionary if you are unsure, Rémy and Kelsey explained that it’s name, which is coated in grandeur and majesty, could be digested in a variety of ways for the artists who partook in the show.
-However, a common thread that could tie all of them together is the concept of looking into a scene that could be considered prurient and deeply personal.
+While the term “glory hole” has a pretty singular meaning, which you can search on Urban Dictionary if you are unsure, Rémy and Kelsey explained that its name, while coated in grandeur and majesty, could be digested in a variety of ways for the artists who partook in the show.
+However, a common thread that ties all of them together is the concept of looking into a scene that could be considered prurient and deeply personal.

 Maria Candanoza’s wall of candy-colored post-its showed snippets of her Facebook conversations with her college boyfriend, all of which were connected by the word “you,” collaged into a bittersweet wall of disjointed memory.